Stewie Goes for a Drive: Production and development

-First announced at the 2011 San Diego Comic-Con International by series showrunners Steve Callaghan and Mark Hentemann, the episode was written by Gary Janetti.
-Janetti joined the series in its first season, writing "Brian: Portrait of a Dog", as well as the series's landmark 150th episode "Brian & Stewie".
+First announced at the 2011 San Diego Comic-Con by series showrunners Steve Callaghan and Mark Hentemann, the episode was written by Gary Janetti.
+Janetti joined the series in its first season, writing "Brian: Portrait of a Dog", as well as the series' landmark 150th episode "Brian & Stewie".
 It was directed by Julius Wu, who joined the show in its fifth season, directing "The Tan Aquatic with Steve Zissou".
-Series regulars Peter Shin and James Purdum served as supervising director, with Andrew Goldberg, Alex Carter, Spencer Porter, Anthony Blasucci, Mike Desilets and Deepak Sethi serving as staff writers for the episode.
+Series regulars Peter Shin and James Purdum served as supervising director, with Andrew Goldberg, Alex Carter, Spencer Porter, Anthony Blasucci, Mike Desilets, and Deepak Sethi serving as staff writers for the episode.
 Composer Ron Jones, who has worked on the series since its inception, returned to compose the music for "Stewie Goes for a Drive".
 An announcement of Reynolds' appearance in the episode was made at the Television Critics Association's summer press tour, along with several other guest voice actors for the season.

-In addition to the regular cast, actor and musician Adam Alexi-Malle, actor Ralph Garman, voice actor Joe Lomonaco, voice actress Rachael MacFarlane, actor Ryan Reynolds, and voice actress Tara Strong guest starred in the episode.
-Recurring guest voice actors Alec Sulkin, writer John Viener and writer Wellesley Wild made minor appearances throughout the episode.
+In addition to the regular cast, actor and musician Adam Alexi-Malle, actor Ralph Garman, voice actor Joe Lomonaco, voice actress Rachael MacFarlane, actor Ryan Reynolds, and voice actress Tara Strong guest-starred in the episode.
+Recurring guest voice actors Alec Sulkin, writer John Viener, and writer Wellesley Wild made minor appearances throughout the episode.